naman-bhayana/UserSphere/README.md

 UserSphere is a comprehensive user management system that demonstrates modern React patterns including optimistic updates, client-side state management, and accessible UI components.
 The application provides an intuitive interface for viewing, searching, filtering, adding, editing, and deleting users with a clean, responsive design.

+## AI Usage

+AI scaffolding was used to generate initial boilerplate code and structure for this project.
+All code was subsequently reviewed, manually typed, and refined to ensure quality, type safety, and adherence to best practices.

 ## Getting Started

 ### Prerequisites